Mursheen Durkin

 The Irish folk song "Muirsheen Durkin" tells the story of an emigrant from Ireland who goes to mine for gold in California during the California Gold Rush, 1849.
 The song is about emigration, although atypically optimistic for the genre.
 The name "Muirsheen" is a good phonetic approximation to the pronunciation of "Máirtín" (Martin) in Connacht Irish; it could alternatively be construed as a diminutive of "Muiris" (Maurice).
 A pratie is a potato, the historical staple crop of Ireland.
 "America" is pronounced "Americay", as was common among Gaelic peoples around Ireland.

 The air to which it is sung is Cailíní deasa Mhuigheo (Pretty Girls of Mayo), which is a popular reel dating from the nineteenth century.

+The song was first published by Colm Ó Lochlainn in his book More Irish Street Ballads in 1965. Ó Lochlainn had learned the song as a child but could only remember one verse.
+He wrote two more verses himself (or as he put it, "invented" them) and published the song with three verses, the ones he wrote as the first and second verses, with the traditional verse he remembered as the third verse.

+The song became popular after it was recorded by Johnny McEvoy.
+McEvoy treated the traditional verse as a chorus, repeating it after each of the other verses.
+He also included a new third verse starting "Goodbye to all the boys at home".

+It is in this form that the song became popular and is usually sung, sometimes with minor word changes.

 Performers

 The song reached prominence when Johnny McEvoy's recording reached no. 1 in Ireland in 1966.

 It has been covered by the following artists (and others):